koushikvikram/koushikvikram.github.io/Book Summaries/philosophy-of-sw-design.md

 > Preface

+**Definitions:**
+- Problem Decomposition: *Taking a complex problem and dividing it up into pieces that can be solved independently.*

 **Summary:**
+- *Problem Decomposition* is the most fundamental problem in Computer Science
     - *Reducing complexity* is the overall goal
-- *Problem Decomposition*
-    - Meaning: *Taking a complex problem and dividing it up into pieces that can be solved independently.*
-    - Most fundamental problem in Computer Science
     - Central design task that programmers face everyday
-    - This skill separates great programmers from average ones
+    - Separates great programmers from average ones

+**Notes:**
 - Software design principles in this book are fairly high level and border on the philosophical
-- Learn software design in an iterative process
-    - Learn software design principles from this book and work through a series of projects to assimilate and practice the principles
+- Learn in an iterative process.
+Learn the principles and work through a series of projects to assimilate and practice them
 - Write code, make mistakes and then see how these mistakes and subsequent fixes relate to the principles
 - While developing a substantial piece of software from scratch
     - Go through extensive code reviews to identify design problems
     - Revise projects to fix the problems

 **Resources:**
 - [CS 190: Software Design Studio (Winter 2021)](https://web.stanford.edu/~ouster/cgi-bin/cs190-winter21/index.php)